Class 11 IT (Information Technology) - 1.Basics Of information Technology (Short Notes)

 1. What is Information Technology (IT)?

-Information Technology, or IT, simply means using computers to handle information — to store it, find it, send it, or use it in different ways.
+Information Technology, or IT, simply means using computers to operate information — like to store it, find it, send it, or use it in different ways.

 2. Data vs. Information

-Data: These are just raw facts or numbers without any meaning.
+Data: Raw facts or numbers without any meaning.

 Information: When data is arranged or organized properly, it becomes meaningful.

-Example: Suresh, who is 15 years old, likes to play cricket.
+Example: A boy named Varad, who is 16 years old, and likes to play cricket.

 -